Shih Tzus are incredible dogs, with a stunning mane of hair and a personality that really stands out.

 13. Miniature Schnauzer Shih Tzu mix (AKA Schnau-Tzu)

 Also known as a Shih Schnauzer, this canine is a blend of a Miniature Schnauzer and a Shih Tzu.

-They have adorably half-folded ears and a curly tail.
+They have adorably half-folded ears and curly tails.
 Their coat can be short and wiry like the Schnauzer, or shaggier like a Shih Tzu.